Autonomous Brownian gyrators: a study on gyrating characteristics: System

 where $\vec{r} = \left( \right)$ is the position of the particle, $U$ is the potential energy, and $\vec{\xi}$ is the random force.
 The components of the random force are Gaussian white and uncorrelated, namely, $\langle \xi_i(t)\xi_j(t')\rangle=2\gamma k_B T_i \delta_{ij}\delta(t-t')$, where $k_B$ is the Boltzmann constant.
 Throughout this report we only consider the cases where $T_1 > T_2$.
 Therefore the system does not achieve thermal equilibrium, and our focus is on its NESS characteristics.

-For simplicity, we adopt the dimensionless convention that $k_B =1$ and $\gamma=1$.
+For simplicity, we adopt the dimensionless convention that $k_B =1$ and $\gamma=1$ in our analytical work.
 The latter can be achieved through a rescale of time by the factor $1/\gamma$.
 The probability distribution function of this system $P$ is described by the Fokker-Planck equation:

 where $\displaystyle \hat{\bf D} = \left( \right)$ under our dimensionless description.
 Since we are interested in the NESS only, the left-hand side of Eq.~\ref{eqn_FP} drops to zero.
 The flux density $\vec{J}$ is defined as